Dexesttp/town-of-spirals/things.md

-Hypnofetishist => wins by being brainwashed by the town Cultist => converts one new member every night, win when all are cultists Eldritch => can resist one attempt at brainwashing (day or night) Purifier => can "un-break" somebody every two days, so that they can vote during the day and acct during the night.
+Hypnofetishist => wins by being brainwashed by the town Cultist => converts one new member every night, win when all are cultists Eldritch => can resist one attempt at brainwashing (day or night) Purifier => can "un-break" somebody every two days, so that they can vote during the day and act during the night.
 They still count as broken, and if re-broken cannot be purified again.
 Subliminalist => sway one person's votes for the next day.